microsoft/graphrag-benchmarking-datasets/README.md

 graphrag index --root ./kevin_scott_podcasts
 ```

-⚠️ Indexing time varies based on the size of the dataset and may take from several minutes to several hours.
+Please note that indexing time varies based on the size of the dataset and may take several minutes to several hours.

 5. **Query the Dataset:**

 You can now run queries against your indexed dataset.
-For example, to perform a global search:
+For example, to perform global search:

 ```
 graphrag query \